SimulShift/CSC-SFSU_BOT/README.md

-### Merge pull requests into the development branch
+#### :warning: Merge pull requests into the development branch :warning:

 ### Dependencies